 - Loose Stools

-If you find yourself experiencing one or more of the above signs, chances are that your Microbiome is out of whack to some extent.
-Wondering how it got so serious?
-Here are 5 habits to avoid that can wreck your Microbiome Health.
+If you find yourself experiencing one or more of the above signs, chances are that your Microbiome is out of whack.

-The intake of antibiotics is probably the most destructive thing you could do to your Microbiome.
-You have to consider that your bodies consist of both bad bacteria and probiotics.
-Antibiotics not only wipe out the bad bacteria from your system but also end up significantly diminishing the probiotics that are crucial to your digestion, immune system, and so much more.
-The use of antibiotics has to be cautious until specifically indicated.
-Moreover, the re-indulgence of good bacteria, or probiotics, is often forgotten by after relief from their ailment.
+The intake of antibiotics is extremely destructive to your Microbiome.
+Antibiotics not only wipe out the bad bacteria in your system, but also significantly diminish the probiotics that are crucial to your digestion and immune system.
+The use of antibiotics should be on an as-needed basis.
+If you are prescribed antibiotics appropriately, you also must focus on the reintroduction of good bacteria, or probiotics, after your antibiotics course is complete.

 2. Chlorinated Drinking Water

-The use of chlorinated drinking water is detrimental to the friendly gut microbes.
-This is due to chlorine’s ability to kill off any bacteria that come in its way.
+The use of chlorinated drinking water is detrimental to friendly gut microbes due to chlorine’s ability to kill off any bacteria it encounters.

 3. Altered Fats used in Food products

 Our body requires fats for the production and maintenance of cell walls.
-The fats that we consume in our diet form a sort of impermeable protective layer on our cells that prevents toxins and pathogens from entering into our bloodstream.
-Fast foods contain altered fats that render the cell walls more permeable allowing the invasion of harmful agents susceptible into our system.
-The original cell walls made from authentic fats are actually the dwelling area for most protective microorganisms that flourish in our bodies.
-Think of it this way, a weak or broken cell wall is like a broken sewage pipe that ends up leaking into your system and contaminates everything it comes in contact with.
+The fats we consume in our diet form an impermeable protective layer that prevents toxins and pathogens from entering into our bloodstream.
+Fast foods contain altered fats that render the cell walls more permeable, allowing the invasion of harmful agents into our system.
+The original cell walls made from authentic fats are actually the dwelling area for most protective microorganisms in our bodies.
+Think of it this way: a weak or broken cell wall is like a broken sewage pipe that ends up leaking into your system and contaminates everything it comes in contact with.

 4. Increased Consumption of Carbohydrates

-We already discussed the negative impact of a high sugar intake on your Microbiomes.
-The surplus intake of foods high in carbohydrates can also lead to a drastic imbalance in the microbial system.
-This is because the bad bacteria feed on carbohydrates and sugars to thrive and flourish..
+We already discussed the negative impact of high sugar intake on your Microbiomes.
+The surplus intake of foods high in carbohydrates can also lead to a drastic imbalance in the microbial system, since this is because bad bacteria feed on carbohydrates and sugars.
 Focusing on a more Asian dietary pattern and saying good riddance to the standard Western diet is an ideal way to help minimize the consumption of carbohydrates.

-Recent studies suggest that red squirrels which reside in a low-stress environment contain a considerably healthy Microbiome.
-Researchers tested the squirrel’s Microbiomes as well as their stress hormones and the results depicted that the squirrels with higher stress levels ended up presenting less bacterial diversity, which is considered an indicator of poor Microbiome health.
+Recent studies suggest that red squirrels residing in a low-stress environment have healthy Microbiomes.
+Researchers tested the squirrels’ Microbiomes, as well as their stress hormones, and found that squirrels with higher stress levels had less bacterial diversity, which is considered an indicator of poor Microbiome health.
 A later study revealed that enhanced stress levels in the squirrels were secondary to the increased levels of potentially harmful bacteria.
 So it’s safe to say that it wouldn’t hurt to lay back and relax a little!

-Given that the majority of beneficial microbes are situated in your gut, it’s vital to keep a check on what is being put into it.
-Chances are your Microbiome is out of whack due to what you were consuming in the first place.
+Given that the majority of beneficial microbes are located in your gut, it’s vital to keep track of what you consume.
+Chances are, your Microbiome is out of whack due to your diet.

-One of the mandatory additions in your diet to fix the topsy-turvy mess in your gut is fiber.
-Research has shown that most individuals living in the western hemisphere lack the consumption of dietary fiber by approximately 50%.
-This is something nutritionists signify as the “fiber gap.”
-Fiber is an essential nutritional provider for the bacteria that reside in your gut and the deficiency of this substance can lead to the depletion of some microbes in your gut reducing the diversity of your Microbiome.
+One of the mandatory additions to your diet to fix the topsy-turvy mess in your gut is fiber.
+Research has shown that individuals living in the western hemisphere lack the consumption of dietary fiber by approximately 50%.
+This trend is identified by nutritionists as the “fiber gap.”
+Fiber is an essential nutritional provider for the bacteria that resides in your gut.
+Fiber can lead to the depletion of some microbes in your gut, reducing the diversity of your Microbiome.

-Go ahead and try out Fermented Plant-based foods like tempeh and miso.
-These fermented foods are in demand due to their ability to restore the healthy microorganisms in your gut, which then outnumber the unhealthy bacteria and microbes.
+Try fermented plant-based foods like tempeh and miso.
+These foods are in demand due to their ability to restore the healthy microorganisms in your gut, which then outnumber the unhealthy bacteria and microbes.

-We’re already aware that probiotics are necessarily the “good” bacteria in our body.
-Although, what makes them different from the other microbes or bacteria?
+We’re already aware that probiotics are the “good” bacteria in our body, but what makes them different from other microbes or bacteria?

-To get the most out of the probiotics you use, it’s recommended to pair your probiotic with a prebiotic supplement.
+To get the most out of probiotics, it’s recommended to pair your probiotic with a prebiotic supplement.
 So what’s the difference between probiotics and prebiotics?
-Turns out, prebiotics act as food for the beneficial bacteria residing in your gut.
+Turns out, prebiotics act as food for the good bacteria residing in your gut.

 Other than probiotics and prebiotic powders, there’s a range of beneficial supplements you can consume to re-balance your Microbiome.

 Magnesium is a crucial substance required by enzymes to enhance and maintain function in the gut.
-On an average, you should consume approximately 320-420 mg of magnesium daily, and usually, that amount of magnesium isn’t available in our diets.
-Magnesium supplements help fill that void and improve your immune health and aid the body by converting insulin into energy.
+On average, you should consume approximately 320-420 mg of magnesium daily.
+Magnesium supplements help fill the existing void in our diets and improves your immune health and aids the body by converting insulin into energy.
 Some good natural sources of magnesium are:

 - Yogurt or Kefir

 Fish oil is mainly used for the prevention of inflammation and is recommended to pregnant women due to its potential to promote brain development.
-This oil loaded with omega-3 fatty acids modifies the gut microbiota along with its anti-inflammatory and immunity-boosting properties, and therefore offers a host of benefits for our Microbiome.
+This oil is loaded with omega-3 fatty acids and modifies the gut microbiota along with its anti-inflammatory and immunity-boosting properties, offering a host of benefits for our Microbiome.

-One of the amplest natural amino acids in your body is L-Glutamine.
-They assist in fueling white blood cells, which in turn benefits your immune system.
-Intake of L-glutamine can help enhance our gut Microbiome by reducing gut permeability; thus, healing and protecting the intestinal wall.
+One of the most plentiful natural amino acids in your body is L-Glutamine.
+This acid assists in fueling white blood cells, which benefits your immune system.
+Intake of L-glutamine can help enhance our gut Microbiome by reducing gut permeability, healing and protecting the intestinal wall.

-As you can tell, a balanced dietary lifestyle is crucial for the well-being of your Microbiome and can be done without the help of a nutritionist or doctor.
-Nonetheless, there are other factors that can destroy your Microbiome regardless of whether or not you follow a constant, healthy, diet.
+As you can tell, a balanced diet is crucial for the well-being of your Microbiome and can be achieved without the help of a nutritionist or doctor.
+However there are other factors that can destroy your Microbiome, even if you follow a constant, healthy diet.

-First things first, put down that cigarette!
-The dangers of smoking are countless and can have a large impact on your gut Microbiome.
-Smoking amplifies the amount of Bacteroides-Prevotella in healthy individuals putting them at a risk for Crohn’s Disease.
+The dangers of smoking are countless and can also impact your gut Microbiome.
+Smoking amplifies the amount of Bacteroides-Prevotella in healthy individuals, putting them at risk for Crohn’s Disease.

 Breathing and Meditation:

-We’ve already discussed that stress plays a major role in disrupting the balance of your Microbiome.
-Regular breathing exercises every morning can help calm both the mind and muscles, preparing you for a stress-free day.
+We’ve already discussed the major role stress plays in disrupting the balance of your Microbiome.
+Regular breathing exercises every morning can calm both the mind and muscles, preparing you for a stress-free day.

-Try meditating or practicing some yoga poses to help further regulate your breathing pattern and reduce stress.
-Even 10-15 minutes of meditation would suffice as a great start to your day.
+Try meditating or practicing yoga poses to further regulate your breathing pattern and reduce stress.
+Even 10-15 minutes of meditation is a great start to your day.

-Lack of exercise fuels the growth of unfriendly bacteria.
-On the contrary, exercise assists in burning off bad microbes you may have consumed and keeps track of your Microbiome health.
+Exercise assists in burning bad microbes you may have consumed and keeps your Microbiome healthy.

-So you’ve changed your diet, altered your lifestyle, and have incorporated relaxing therapies into your days, now what?
+So you’ve changed your diet, altered your lifestyle, and have incorporated relaxing therapies into your day.

-One of the greatest aspects of rebalancing your Microbiome is that it occurs rather quickly.
-Within the first 24 hours of healthy eating and taking the supplements you need, your body is introduced to a wide range of probiotics and starts to balance itself based on what it’s receiving.
+Within the first 24 hours of healthy eating and taking supplements, your body is introduced to a wide range of probiotics and starts to balance itself based on what it’s receiving.

-Other than feeling less tired and being more productive throughout the day, other easy methods can be used to deduce whether or not your Microbiome is on the right track.
+Other than feeling less tired and being more productive throughout the day, other easy methods can be used to determine whether your Microbiome is on the right track.

-- Your autoimmune flare-ups and acne calm down a bit once your gut Microbiome starts to regain balance.
+- Your autoimmune flare-ups and acne calm down once your gut Microbiome regains balance.

 - Check your weight!
 If you’ve shed a few pounds in the first week of your new diet plan, you’re good to go.